Man on the Moon (film): Historical accuracy

 The film makes a few changes to Kaufman's life story.
 As Kaufman (played by Carrey) explains in the film's prologue, "All the most important things in my life are changed around and mixed up for dramatic purposes."

 The famous Carnegie Hall "milk and cookies" performance, portrayed in the film as one of his last performances after being diagnosed with cancer, had in fact occurred in 1979, five years before Kaufman's death and well before his diagnosis.
 Also, the film is deliberately ambiguous over whether Kaufman actually died or if this was a hoax as some fans believe.

 The film implies that Carol Kane was a member of the Taxi cast during the show's first season, which in real life was 1978–79.
 In actuality, Kane did not make her first appearance on the series until the episode "Guess Who's Coming for Brefnish", which first aired on ABC in January 1980 during the show's second season.
 The film implies that Taxi was canceled only once.
 However, the show went on for one more season on NBC.

 Other inaccuracies include scenes supposedly drawn from SNL, specifically the first episode's host, who is depicted as having been Richard Belzer but was George Carlin in real life.
 Belzer also erroneously refers to the show as "Saturday Night Live" during the sequence, but that title wasn't adopted until season two.
+The Mighty Mouse segment also prolongs the "dead air" before the record starts playing (in reality he only paused a few seconds).
 The scene where Lorne Michaels asks the home viewing audience to vote Kaufman off the show happened in 1982, two years after Michaels left the show as executive producer and Dick Ebersol took over.